-4. Return on the intellectual capital investments Stud ly course calendar plan: The number of contact hours could be changed due to students prere equisites, interes sts and needs Lecture conta act hours (incl. seminars, discussions) No. Topic full-time studies part-time studies part-time studies with e - learning elements 69.
-The concept of intellectual capital The formation and development of the concept of intellectual capital Related concepts and theories to intellectual capital Intellectual capital in modern management theory The structure of intellectual capital 12 70.
-Intellectual capital management The concept of intellectual capital management Intellectual capital management strategies The concept of intellectual capital investments Classification of intellectual capital investments Factors influencing intellectual capital in enterprises 12 71.
+Stud y course calendar plan: The number of contact hours could be changed due to students prere equisites, inter ests and needs Lecture con tact hours (incl. seminars, discussions) No. Topic full-time studies part-time studies part-time studies with e learning elements 79.
+The concept of intellectual capital The formation and development of the concept of intellectual capital Related concepts and theories to intellectual capital Intellectual capital in modern management theory The structure of intellectual capital 12 80.
+Intellectual capital management The concept of intellectual capital management Intellectual capital management strategies The concept of intellectual capital investments Classification of intellectual capital investments Factors influencing intellectual capital in enterprises 12 81.
 Intellectual capital influence on entrepreneurship and economic performance Necessary amount of intellectual capital in enterprise Predicted outcomes form intellectual capital investments: financial and non - financial outcomes.
-The global trends of intellectual capital from macroeconomic perspective 12 72.
-Return on the intellectual capital investments Methods of return from the intellectual capital investments calculation 12
+The global trends of intellectual capital from macroeconomic perspective 12 82.
+Return on the intellectual capital investments • Methods of return from the intellectual capital investments calculation • Financial return on the investments • Non - financial return on the investments 12